schwarmau/pleroma/pleroma-docker/meta.d/tos.md

 ### 4. Accuracy of materials

-The materials appearing on cofe.rocks website could include technical, typographical, or photographic errors. cofe.rocks does not warrant that any of the materials on its website are accurate, complete or current. cofe.rocks may make changes to the materials contained on its website at any time without notice.
-However cofe.rocks does not make any commitment to update the materials.
+The materials appearing on cyborg.cafe website could include technical, typographical, or photographic errors. cyborg.cafe does not warrant that any of the materials on its website are accurate, complete or current. cyborg.cafe may make changes to the materials contained on its website at any time without notice.
+However cyborg.cafe does not make any commitment to update the materials.

 ### 5. Links

-cofe.rocks has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
-The inclusion of any link does not imply endorsement by cofe.rocks of the site.
+cyborg.cafe has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
+The inclusion of any link does not imply endorsement by cyborg.cafe of the site.
 Use of any such linked website is at the user's own risk.

 ### 6. Modifications

-cofe.rocks may revise these terms of service for its website at any time, with notice via the "last modified" date on this page.
+cyborg.cafe may revise these terms of service for its website at any time, with notice via the "last modified" date on this page.
 By using this website you are agreeing to be bound by the then current version of these terms of service.